IDEMSInternational/open-app-builder/documentation/docs/index.md

 ## Configuration
 ### Set Deployment
-The app supports using different workspace or deployment configurations.
-These are stored in [.idems_app/deployments](../../.idems_app/deployments)
+Deployments are used to configure data sources (such as google drive) and store generated content.

-An initial deployment should be specified via the command
+An initial deployment can be created via the command
 ```
-yarn workflow deployment_set
+yarn workflow deployment_create
 ```
+You will be prompted to specify the deployment type, this should be a `New Local Deployment`.
+You will also be prompted to provide a name.

-Deployments are used to configure data sources (such as google drive) and various processing steps.
-See [Deployment Documentation](./developers/deployments.md) for more information
+See [Deployment Documentation](./developers/deployments.md) for more information about configuring deployments

 ### Firebase
 To be able to run the full project a specific configuration file needs to be included to access